A break down of groups within the overall salafi/athari school in detail

 As a summary, we can now begin to understand that for the better part of 900 years, sunnism was primarily identified with the following labels that everyone under the sky construed and understood with synonymity

 Sunnism in theology that is, was

-This was primarily a stable uniform paradigm up until 900 hijrah.
+This was primarily a stable uniform paradigm up until around 900 hijrah and this dichotomy becomes much more pronounced after the entranbce of the Najdi dawah onto the world stage.
 After the revisions introduced by asharized hanbalis in this period, the developments of a “difference” began to be pronounced as a result of these revisionary developments.

 Another important factor to this are regional cultural norms.
 Example, even in classical and medieval period, middle east region sunnis would prefer to identify as “hanbali”.
-Whereas in africa, the more common reference for them was athari.
+Whereas in Africa, the more common reference for them was athari.
+This is because in Africa, there were large portions of non-hanbalis who identify wholeheartedly as pure sunni atharis but didn’t seek to identify with the label of hanbali.
 In the central asian region, the more common reference was “ahlul-hadith” or “ashabul-hadith”.
 These are all synonymous in reporting the genre of sunni orthodoxy.
 Likewise in the late to modern period, we see the terms being used based on cultural norms.
 In the sub-continent, the more common term used are “ahlul-hadith” rather than “salafi”.
 In the middle east, salafi is typically a more widely adopted term.

 So no, because of the modern developments and revisionism, these terms began to imprint diverging embedded meanings to them that were for ages, unheard of.

 The common breakdown and the meanings embedded in them are as follows, at least according to the new revisionist depiction